Ausar Thompson NBA Preview vs. the 76ers

-The Detroit Pistons, Ausar Thompson included, take on the Philadelphia 76ers on Wednesday at 7:00 PM ET.
+Ausar Thompson's Detroit Pistons take on the Philadelphia 76ers at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will dive into Thompson's stats and trends, helping you make good picks on prop bets.
+In this article we will dive into Thompson's prop bets, using stats to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.